Skip to main content

 Reviewed By Kyle Crowley MSc Sports Nutrition

-Whey Protein Concentrate and Whey Protein Isolate are the undisputed kings of the protein world, with each having their own benefits depending on your physique goals.
+Whey Protein Concentrate and Whey Protein Isolate are the undisputed kings of the protein world, with each having their own benefits depending on your individual nutrition goals.
 So, which is best and which is the right choice for you?

 There are two main differences when it comes to the concentrate vs isolate debate, even though both proteins are derived from the same raw ingredient, milk.